deadmoto/spellbook/unix/bash.md

 ### Synchronize local directories

-`rsync --verbose --recursive --inplace /from/ /to`
+`rsync --recursive --inplace --verbose /from/ /to`

 > NOTE: without `/` at the end of the source path a directory `from` will be created inside `to`

+### Merge directories

+`rsync --recursive --remove-source-files --itemize-changes --stats --verbose /from/ /to`

 ### Find duplicates